ajsaad/cs642-hw2/README.md

 Use Assignments > Dropbox to find the hw-2 submission folder.

 ## Grading
 Each attack is worth up to 2 points.
 If the attack works, then one will receive full credit.
+In rare cases, partial credit may be given.

 **Beware of race conditions:** Depending on how you write your code, any of these attacks may have race conditions that affect the success of your attacks.
 Attacks that fail on the grader's browser during grading will receive less than full credit.
 To ensure that you receive full credit, you should wait after making an outbound network request rather than assuming that the request will be sent immediately.